VahidNaderi/nopCommerce-Docs/en/developer/tutorials/coding-standards.md

   public class someClass;
   ```

-- Assigned to the parameter of a generic type a descriptive name in the notation   PascalCase, unless enough of a letter and a descriptive name has no practical   value
+- Use a descriptive name in PascalCase for the parameter of a generic type, unless a single letter is sufficient and a descriptive name adds no value.

   ```csharp
   //Right